 5.9.4 Simulator Performance Test

-5.9.4.1 No later than[Date to be determined by BPA], BPA shall provide «Customer Name» access to the Simulator that will be used by BPA to conduct the Simulator Performance Test.
+5.9.4.1 No later than June 30, 2027, BPA shall provide «Customer Name» access to the Simulator that will be used by BPA to conduct the Simulator Performance Test.
 The Simulator Performance Test shall be conducted by BPA no later than October 31, 2027.

-5.9.4.2 If, as of [Date to be determined by BPA] , the Simulator has failed one or more of the four tests that comprise the Simulator Performance Test, then «Customer Name» may elect to change its purchase obligation pursuant to section 11.2.
+5.9.4.2 If, as of September 30, 2027, the Simulator has failed one or more of the four tests that comprise the Simulator Performance Test, then «Customer Name» may elect to change its purchase obligation pursuant to section 11.2.

 5.10 POCSA Access and Use Agreement